jg-rp/liquid/README.rst

 *****************

-Python Liquid uses ``__getitem__`` internally for resolving attribute/property names and index access.
-So, if your data (keyword arguments passed to ``Template.render()``) is some combination of Dictionaries and List, for example, templates can reference objects as follows.
+Python Liquid uses ``__getitem__`` internally for resolving attribute/property names and indexed array access.
+So, if your data (keyword arguments passed to ``Template.render()``) is some combination of Dictionaries and Lists, for example, templates can reference objects as follows.

 .. code-block:: python